The book of my life

 Business-wise, I am very Swiss German: Punctual, to the point, straightforward and precise.

 Private my Italian side reveals itself.
-My joy in life was filled with peals of laughter and talking with my hands.
+My joy in life is filled with peals of laughter and talking with my hands.

-I have gone from growing up filled with love, trust, and liberty, to having it all, to being broke, and back again to success!
+I have gone from growing up filled with love, trust, and liberty, to have it all, to being broke, and back again to success!

 My positivity is a key trait that is always mentioned by my friends, clients, co-workers, or random people I am meeting.

 I am embracing life with all its incredible opportunities and wish you to do so too!

 My story is encouraging and proof of how one can go from having it all, to falling and to having the power, courage & strength to be strong, convinced, and raise back up again!
 I am a happy mother of two grown-up children, a delighted grandmother, and passionate about every aspect of life.
 I had a lucky, joyful family life; a fancy house, a cozy vacation house, classy cars, splendid and unforgettable vacations, fabulous dinners, and parties when step by step it started to collapse.

 Imagine you are a year and a half.
 You feel you are loved and safe.
 And then, one day your life changes completely.
 You wake up in different surroundings, with different people without your parents and siblings.
 That has happened to me.
 My parents divorced when I was a year and a half old.
 From then on, I lived and grew up with my grandparents.
 The personal contact with my siblings stopped.
 Back in 1958, the law in Switzerland was harsh on divorced women.
 They usually lost custody and the children were taken to a children’s home.